elsasserlab/minute/README.md

 - Install Conda and Bioconda.
 Use the
   [Bioconda instructions](https://bioconda.github.io/user/install.html) if you don’t have Conda and/or Bioconda, yet.
-- Install [Mamba](https://github.com/mamba-org/mamba), which is a faster alternative to Conda:
+- Optionally, but highly recommend is to install [Mamba](https://github.com/mamba-org/mamba), which is a faster alternative to Conda:

       conda install mamba

-  If you do not want to use mamba, you can skip this step and write `conda` instead of `mamba` in the next step, but doing so will make the installation take longer.
+  If you skip this, write `conda` instead of `mamba` in the next step, but the installation will take longer.
-- Create a Conda environment with the necessary programs:
+- Install Minute from Bioconda into a new environment:

-      mamba env create -n minute -f environment.yml
+      mamba create -n minute minute

 - Activate the environment

       conda activate minute

-- Install minute

-      pip install .
+If you are a developer: Instead of the above, install the dependencies with `mamba env create -n minute -f environment.yml` and install Minute with `pip install .`.

-## Running
+## Running Minute

 1. Create an empty folder somewhere (called `myexperiment` in the following)
 2. Create a subfolder `fastq` in the `myexperiment` folder